Seshra/viper-probe-droid/Documentation/main_viper_config.js_technical_documentation.md

     window.snowplow('enableFormTracking', bl);
 ```

-This next section contains the Snowplow Conversion events
+This next section contains the Snowplow Conversion events.
+This code is used in conjunction with the `viper.igluEvent()`
+function to send event information to snowplow.
+In addition to the snowplow events, we are also setting utag_data values
+so that Tealium can fire C3 conversion events, specifically for Lead Generation.

 ```
 //Trial Download - Personal